Close Menu

 Global Surgery Fellowship logo

-The purpose of the Creighton University Global Surgery Fellowship program is to significantly impact the absence of acute surgical care in developing countries.
+The purpose of the Creighton University Global Surgery Fellowship program is to significantly impact the absence of acute surgical care in low-resource, rural and marginalized communities in the United States and low and middle income (MIC) countries.

 Mission